tryone144/github_action_webhook_deployment/README.md

 ```

 The paths of the HTML root, repository name and environment must match the
-webhook configuration in `/etc/deploywebhookgithub.json`.
+webhook configuration in `/etc/deploywebhookgithub/config.json`.
 Multiple
 paths/repositories/environments can be configured as required.
 The wildcard at
-the end of the command is required for passing the email addresses.
+the end of the command is required for passing the deployment-id, asset-url
+and -checksum and email addresses.

 ## GitHub Configuration